javydreamercsw/tableexport-for-vaadin/README.md

-# TableExport Add-on for Vaadin 7
+# TableExport Add-on for Vaadin 8

-TableExport is a Data Component add-on for Vaadin 7.
+TableExport is a Data Component add-on for Vaadin 8.
+For Vaadin 7 support see the vaadin-7 branch.
 Legacy versions of the add-on that worked with Vaadin 6 should still be available on the Vaadin.com site.

 ## Overview